groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/merging-xls-files/_index.md

 ```

 ## Conclusion
-In this tutorial, we have learned how to merge XLS files using GroupDocs.Merger for .NET.
+In this tutorial, we have learned how to merge XLS files.
 By following the provided steps, you can efficiently combine multiple Excel files programmatically within your .NET applications.

 ## FAQ's
 ### Is GroupDocs.Merger compatible with other document formats?